 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, and the orientation program.
 Note that no room or board charge is included.
 Students will pay dorm fees directly to Yonsei University and should plan to bring their board fee to cover meal expenses throughout the program.
 We estimate room fees at $1750-$1900 for the semester.
 While meal expenses will vary according to individual tastes, we estimate $1750-$1950 should be sufficient for most students.

 Additional expenses not covered include airfare, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1400—$1600 from the East Coast and books at $150-$250.
+We estimate airfare for this program at $1400-$1600 from the East Coast and books at $150-$250.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1300 above and beyond meal expenses.
+We would suggest a minimum of $1300 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.